unyt-org/datex-tractor/README.md

   - The default `documentation` label is used for the `Todos` list issue

 > [!TIP]
-> Label color's can be adjusted (via the issues web interface of your github repository) which is available at
+> Label color's can be adjusted (via the issues web interface of your github repository) which is available at.
 ```
 https://github.com/your-org-name/your-repo-name/labels
 ```